dry-rb/dry-rb.org/source/gems/dry-transaction/index.html.md

 Requiring a business transaction’s steps to be independent operations directly addressable via a container means that they can be tested in isolation and easily reused throughout your application.
 The business transaction can then become a simple series of declarative steps, which ensures that it’s easy to understand at a glance.

-The output of each step is a [dry-monads](https://github.com/dry-rb/dry-monads) `Either` object (`Right` for success or `Left` for failure).
+The output of each step is a [dry-monads](https://github.com/dry-rb/dry-monads) `Result` object (either a `Success` or `Failure`).
 This allows the steps to be chained together and ensures that processing stops in the case of a failure.
-Returning an `Either` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.
+Returning a `Result` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.

 ## Links